-- ✓ I will Ensure you follow the MYSPACE principle before, during and after the delivery - ✓ I will Ensure that all ancillary equipment to be used is clean and serviceable - ✓ I will Always remain in the immediate vicinity of the vehicle's controls whilst discharging - ✓ I will use discharge pipe whip arrestors - X I will not Engage the Power Take-Off (PTO) whilst the vehicle is in gear - ✗ I will not Continue discharging upon silo alarms activation or excessive dusting and seek advice from the site personnel or your MPA member contact.
+- ✓ I will Ensure you follow the MYSPACE principle before, during and after the delivery - ✓ I will Ensure that all ancillary equipment to be used is clean and serviceable - I will Always remain in the immediate vicinity of the vehicle's controls whilst discharging - ✓ I will use discharge pipe whip arrestors - X I will not Engage the Power Take-Off (PTO) whilst the vehicle is in gear - I will not Continue discharging upon silo alarms activation or excessive dusting and seek advice from the site personnel or your MPA member contact.

 N.B.
-STORZ couplings, check the locking catch functions and has locked the coupling.
-Where possible use a coupling alignment device
+STORZ coupling - check that the locking catch has locked the coupling.
+Use a coupling alignment device.